A new hotel with artworks by Antony Gormley is just one reason to head to the country’s far south, says SEAN THOMAS…

 Finally, as the firelight sparkles, we gaze up at the dazzling heavens and I realise three things.
 First, I have seldom been happier.
 Second, I like Sweden because it has no airs and graces — it is what it is, which is what everywhere should be.
 And third, I realise that there are many kinds of luxury — there is the obvious luxury of Wanås and its boho-chic, there is the luxury of Malmö and its Michelin stars, yet this, right here, is one of the best kinds of luxury: the luxury of solitude, silence and fine Spanish wine in the summery dark of a starlit forest, perfectly alone with someone I love.

-SEAN THOMAS is a novelist (published under Tom Knox and SK Tremayne) and a journalist.
-He writes for The Times.
+SEAN THOMAS is a journalist and novelist (published under Tom Knox and SK Tremayne).

 For the latest Nordic news, follow @FikaOnlineBlog on Twitter.